 “The landscaping was a complete overhaul, and it’s now layered with beautiful trees, flowers, shrubs, and grasses,” says the wife.
 “Many large boulders were discovered during digging, and they outline the areas adding another natural element.
 In addition, pathways were added, and the goal was for the landscaping to bring a polished look to the project.
 That was definitely accomplished, and whether we are looking out the window, sitting alongside the pool, or driving by, we could not be happier with the results,” she adds.

 The pool and hot tub are heated and open year-round, so great lighting was essential to create ambiance and drama.
 The husband requested color change capabilities with a just tap of his phone.
-So not only can the pool be lit, the trees and surrounding landscape light up as well.
+So not only can the pool be lit, exceptional tree care service and surrounding landscape light up as well.

 “On Halloween, you will see orange lights,” says Jen.
 “Green or red for Christmas, red for the Chiefs, and blue for the Royals.
 If you see pink, you can be sure that the couple’s daughter was in control of the button,” she laughs.